DeonBest/ACEPython/README.md

 The backend is built by [pyinstaller](https://www.pyinstaller.org/) and stored in backend/pyenginedist The frontend is built by [electron-packager](https://github.com/electron/electron-packager) and stored in the root directory at ace-darwin-x64 (mac) and ace-win32-x64(windows).
 The respective executable is found inside.

+NOTE: Once the backend is built in your directory (pyenginedist exists), it will use that bundled version as the backend.
+To run local API for development purposes, delete the packaged backend (pyenginedist).